-Subdelegates, Subcontractors and subconsultants (including independent contractors, suppliers or other entities providing goods or services required by this Agreement) shall be subject to all of the requirements herein and shall procure and maintain the same coverages required of the Contractor.
+(5) Subdelegates, Subcontractors and Subconsultants: All Subdelegates, Subcontractors and subconsultants (including independent contractors, suppliers or other entities providing goods or services required by this Agreement) shall be subject to all of the requirements herein and shall procure and maintain the same coverages required of the Contractor.
 Contractor shall include all such Subdelegates or Subcontractors as additional insured under its policies (with the exception of Workers' Compensation) or shall ensure that all such Subdelegates, Subcontractors and subconsultants maintain the required coverages.
 Contractor agrees to provide proof of insurance for all such Subdelegates, Subcontractors, and subconsultants upon request by the City.

-(5) Workers' Compensation/Employer's Liability Insurance:

-Contractor shall maintain the coverage as required by statute for each work location and shall maintain Employer's Liability insurance with limits of \$100,000 per occurrence for each bodily injury claim, \$100,000 per occurrence for each bodily injury caused by disease claim, and \$500,000 aggregate for all bodily injuries caused by disease claims.
-Contractor expressly represents to the City, as a material representation upon which the City is relying in entering into this Agreement, that none of the Contractor's officers or employees who may be eligible under any statute or law to reject Workers' Compensation Insurance shall affect such rejection during any part of the term of this Agreement, and that any such rejections previously effected, have been revoked as of the date Contractor executes this Agreement.
+(6) Workers' Compensation/Employer's Liability Insurance: Contractor shall maintain the coverage as required by statute for each work location and shall maintain Employer's Liability insurance with limits of \$100,000 per occurrence for each bodily injury claim, \$100,000 per occurrence for each bodily injury caused by disease claim, and \$500,000 aggregate for all bodily injuries caused by disease claims.

-- (6) Commercial General Liability: Contractor shall maintain a Commercial General Liability insurance policy with limits of \$1,000,000 for each occurrence, \$1,000,000 for each personal and advertising injury claim, \$2,000,000 products and completed operations aggregate, and \$2,000,000 policy aggregate. - (7) Business Automobile Liability: Contractor shall maintain Business Automobile Liability with limits of \$1,000,000 combined single limit applicable to all owned, hired and non-owned vehicles used in performing services under this Agreement. - (8) Student Accident: Contractor will maintain limits of Fifty Thousand Dollars (\$50,000.00) per claim for participants in the Head Start Program. - (9) Commercial Crime (Fidelity): Contractor shall maintain \$1,000,000 in commercial crime insurance coverage.
+(7) Commercial General Liability: Contractor shall maintain a Commercial General Liability insurance policy with minimum limits of \$1,000,000 for each bodily injury and property damage occurrence, \$2,000,000 products and completed operations aggregate (if applicable), and \$2,000,000 policy aggregate.

+(8) Automobile Liability: Contractor shall maintain Automobile Liability with limits of \$1,000,000 combined single limit applicable to all owned, hired and non-owned vehicles used in performing services under this Agreement.

+(9) Student Accident: Contractor will maintain limits of Twenty-Five Thousand Dollars (\$25,000.00) per claim for participants in the Head Start Program.

+(10) Commercial Crime (Fidelity): Contractor shall maintain \$1,000,000 in commercial crime insurance coverage.
 Coverage shall include theft of City's money, securities or valuable property by contractor's employees, including any extended definition of employee.
-The City and County of Denver shall be named as Loss Payee as its interest may appear. - (10) Cyber Liability: Contractor shall maintain Cyber Liability coverage with limits of \$1,000,000 per occurrence and \$1,000,000 policy aggregate covering claims involving privacy violations, information theft, damage to or destruction of electronic information, intentional and/or unintentional release of private information, alteration of electronic information, extortion and network security.
+The City and County of Denver shall be named as Loss Payee as its interest may appear.

+(11) Cyber Liability: Contractor shall maintain Cyber Liability coverage with limits of \$1,000,000 per occurrence and \$1,000,000 policy aggregate covering claims involving privacy violations, information theft, damage to or destruction of electronic information, intentional and/or unintentional release of private information, alteration of electronic information, extortion and network security.

-(11) Additional Provisions:
+(12) Additional Provisions:

 - (a) For Commercial General Liability and Excess Liability, the policies must provide the following: - i.
-Defense costs are outside the limits of liability; - ii.
-A severability of interests or separation of insured provision (no insured v. insured exclusion); and - iii.
-A provision that coverage is primary and noncontributory with other coverage or self-insurance maintained by the City. - (b) For claims-made coverage: - i.
+That this Agreement is an Insured Contract under the policy; - ii.
+Defense costs are outside the limits of liability; - iii.
+A severability of interests or separation of insured provision (no insured v. insured exclusion);

+- A provision that coverage is primary and noncontributory with other coverage or self-insurance maintained by the City; and - v.
+Any exclusion of sexual abuse, molestation or misconduct has been removed or deleted.

+(b) For claims-made coverage:

+i.
 The retroactive date must be on or before the contract date or the first date when any goods or services were provided to the City, whichever is earlier.